Qiskit/qiskit-aer/qiskit/providers/aer/openpulse/readme.md

 ```
 This Hamiltonian has a closed form in the rotating frame (w/ RWA), which may be compared to the pulse simulator result.

+Note: Variable names must be lowercase (uppercase is reserved for operators).

 ## Hamiltonian

 One of the main components of the open pulse simulator is the specification